 law regarding children’s records

-CNHC requirements to retain information

-therapist to specify any other constraint regarding retaining client information)

-your consent (only use if other options are not applicable)
+your consent

 As I hold special category data (i.e. health related information), the Additional Condition under which I hold and use this information is: for me to fulfil my role as a health care practitioner bound under the AoR Confidentiality as defined in the AoR Code of Practice and Ethics.

-For more information see GDPR special topics lawful basis <link>

 What information I hold and what I do with it

-In order to give professional reflexology treatments, I will need to ask for and keep information about your health.
-I will only use this for informing reflexology treatments and any advice I give as a result of your treatment.
+In order to give professional treatments, and teach classes, I will need to ask for and keep information about your health.
+I will only use this for informing those treatments and classes, and any advice I give as a result of your treatment/ class.
 The information to be held is:

 Your contact details